 In early 2000s, prior to grad school, I participated in several conservation projects in Romania as an environmental educator doing outreach in elementary schools in rural communities.
 This amazing experience and the students’ reactions when talking about wildlife in their backyard are the reasons why I become excited about teaching.
 Read my teaching statement here: Statement of Teaching Philosophy.

-- Fall 2016: CAS 1415 Intro to Sustainability, Ohio University, Biological Sciences (3 credits; team-taught course led by Dr. Nancy Manring, OU Political Sciences)
+- Fall & Spring: CAS 1415 Intro to Sustainability (3 credits; team-taught course led by Dr. Nancy Manring, OU Political Sciences)

-- Spring 2015: instructor; University of Bucharest – Scientific writing (graduate course, 3 CR; 31 students)
+- Spring 2015: instructor; University of Bucharest – Scientific writing (graduate course, 3 CR)

-- Spring 2014: instructor; Simon Fraser University – Renewable energies and Conservation (undergraduate seminar; 1 CR; 36 students)
+- Spring 2014: instructor; Simon Fraser University – Renewable energies and Conservation (undergraduate seminar; 1 CR)

 - Spring 2007: teaching assistant; SUNY-ESF – Introduction to Conservation Biology (instructor: Dr. J.P.
-Gibbs; lab exercises and discussions; 3 CR; 85 students)
+Gibbs; lab exercises and discussions; 3 CR)

-- Summer 2006: instructor; SUNY-ESF, Cranberry Lake Biological Station – Ecological Monitoring: techniques for Herpetology (field course; part of a 3-week 3 CR course; 60 students)
+- Summer 2006: instructor; SUNY-ESF, Cranberry Lake Biological Station – Ecological Monitoring: techniques for Herpetology (field course; part of a 3-week 3 CR course)

 - Spring 2002: instructor; University of Bucharest – Geographic Information Systems (computing lab course; 3 CR; 20 students)